jongablop/ferpy/README.md

 ## Overview

-A Python implementation of `fer`: Framework for Experimental Results.
+A Python implementation of the data structure defined by `fer`: Framework for Experimental Results.
 Visit the main repository [here](https://github.com/jongablop/fer).

 The aim of fer is to stablish a standard way of **collecting**, **treating**, and **sharing** the experimental results.